 Problem #1: Organizational Spread

 None of the components of a cloud data platform – including data lakes/warehouses, integration platforms, batch processing and data pipeline systems, query engines, clustering systems, monitoring and observability — are simple, or “just work” out of the box.
-Most are flexible to the point where serious configuration effort, experimentation, and best practices knowledge is required to make each component do its job and all components work together well.
-You need to develop serious external tooling (which will require specially-trained headcount to create, maintain, and operate) to make updates, scaling, and other life cycle management operationally efficient and safe in production.
+Most are complex: serious configuration effort, experimentation, and best practices knowledge are required to make each component do its job in context, and enable all components to work together well.
+You need to develop serious external tooling (which will require specially-trained headcount to create, maintain, and operate) to make updates, scaling, and other lifecycle management operationally efficient and safe in production.

 A data science manager at a global biopharma organization comments, “This organizational spread creates bottlenecks, slows down operations, and in turn, delays data usage.
-The additional need to ensure that a data ingestion pipeline is GxP-validated further increases this problem — in fact, it might even add an additional organizational unit to the mix!
-We would like the experts to be able to directly handle their data.”
+The additional need to ensure that a data ingestion pipeline is GxP-validated further increases this problem — in fact, it might even add an additional organizational unit to the mix!”

-- In high-throughput screening (HTS) workflows, robotic automation generates a huge volume of data.
-This data needs to be automatically collected, harmonized, labeled, and sent to the screening analytics tools in order to inform the next set of experiments the robots need to perform.
+- In high-throughput screening (HTS) workflows, robotic automation generates a massive amount of data.
+These data need to be automatically collected, harmonized, labeled, and sent to screening analytics tools in order to configure the robots for the next set of experiments.

-- In late stage development and manufacturing, quality labs are constantly checking the quality of batches and the performance of their method.
-Harmonizing this data enables analytics to compare method parameters, batches, and trends over time — flagging anomalies and potentially yielding important insights in terms of batch quality and system suitability.
+- In late-stage development and manufacturing, labs are constantly checking the quality of batches and the performance of their method.
+Harmonizing these data enables analytics to compare method parameters, batches, and trends over time — flagging anomalies and potentially yielding important insights in terms of batch quality and system suitability.

 In both examples, merely storing the data, collecting the data, or providing data transformation is not enough.
 To yield benefits, these key operations need to be architected, implemented, tracked, and surfaced in a holistic way, targeting the end-to-end flow of those particular data sets.

 Data is stripped of context, limiting utility.
-To further elaborate on the need to unify these data operations, data collected without adequate context may be meaningful to scientists that recognize the file, but will be useless for search/query, post-facto analytics, and data science at scale.
+While data collected without context may be meaningful to scientists that recognize the file, such data will be useless for search/query, post-facto analytics, and data science at scale.
 Metadata providing scientific context, details about instruments, environmental state, and other details must be determined and added beginning soon after data is ingested.
 If this doesn't happen:

-- Data integrity issues — common for experimental data and when working with outsourced partners — cannot be caught.
+- Data integrity issues — common for experimental data and when working with external partners — may be missed

-- A significant portion of the data cannot be used easily by data scientists because it lacks fundamental information about how it was created and what it means
+- A significant fraction of total data cannot be used easily by data scientists because it lacks fundamental information about how it was created and what it means

 Problem #2: Impedance Mismatch

-The “impedance mismatch” between industry-agnostic, “horizontal” data solutions and biopharma R&D is amplified by the complexity of the R&D domain.
+The “impedance mismatch” between industry-agnostic, “horizontal” data solutions and biopharma workflows is amplified by the complexity of the life sciences domain.

 Scientific workflows are complex.
 A single small-molecule or biologics workflow can comprise dozens of sequential phases, each with many iterative steps that consume and produce data.
-As workflows proceed, they fork, reduplicate, and may transition among multiple organizations — different researchers, instruments, protocols.
+As workflows proceed, they fork, reduplicate, and may transition among multiple organizations with different researchers, instruments, and protocols.

-Biopharma R&D has the largest variety of instruments and software systems per user of any industry, producing and consuming complex, diverse, and often proprietary file and data types.
-Distributed research (e.g., collaboration with CROs and CDMOs) adds new sources, formats, and standards, and validation requirements to every workflow.
-This results in research data locked into systems and formats that make it effectively impossible to validate, enhance, consume, or reuse – a daunting task to say the least.
+Biopharma has myriad instruments and software systems per user, producing and consuming complex, diverse, and often proprietary file and data types.
+Distributed research (e.g., collaboration with CROs and CDMOs) adds new sources, formats, standards, and validation requirements to every workflow.
+This additional complexity results in research data locked within a huge number of systems and formats, requiring a knowledge of each in order to validate, enhance, consume, or reuse – a daunting task to say the least.

 Building effective integrations is EXTREMELY difficult.
-If an R&D organization builds their own R&D data platform using horizontal components, such as Mulesoft, Pentaho, Boomi, Databrick, or Snowflake, it inevitably also needs to build and maintain all the integrations required to pull data from or push data to instruments, informatics applications, CROs/CDMOs, and other data sources and targets.
-This last mile integration challenge can easily become a never-ending exercise — where the challenge of creating and maintaining fully-serviceable integrations exceeds the capacity of biopharma IT organizations, and distracts from other, more strategic and scientifically important work.
+If a life sciences organization builds their own data platform using horizontal components, such as Mulesoft, Pentaho, Boomi, Databricks, or Snowflake, it inevitably also needs to build and maintain all the integrations required to pull data from or push data to instruments, informatics applications, CROs/CDMOs, and other data sources and targets.
+This last mile integration challenge is a never-ending exercise — where the challenge of creating and maintaining fully-serviceable integrations exceeds the capacity of biopharma IT organizations and distracts from other, more strategic and scientifically important, work.
 For a closer look at technical and organizational requirements for engineering life sciences integrations, see our blog: What is a True Data Integration, Anyway?

-Two strategies are often considered for managing this integration workload:
+Two strategies are often considered for managing integration development and maintenance workload:

 - Handing off to vendors of an important data source/target (e.g., a LIMS or ELN) as “customization” or professional services work.
-Such efforts often produce highly vendor-specific and rigid point-to-point integrations that become obsolete when changes occur, or end up further locking data into that particular vendor’s offering
+Such efforts often produce vendor-specific and rigid, point-to-point integrations that become obsolete when changes occur or end up locking data into that particular vendor’s offering.

-Neither of these two approaches treats connectivity or integration as a first-class business/product priority, meaning that DIY projects often bog down, failing to deliver ROI in reasonable timeframes.
+Neither of these two approaches treats connectivity or integration as a first-class business or product priority, meaning that these do-it-yourself projects often bog down the organization and fail to deliver ROI.